cocos/cocos-docs/en/animation/joint-texture-layout.md

 # Joint Texture Layout Settings

-To ensure that [Skeletal Animation](./skeletal-animation.md) can also participate fully and correctly in [Dynamic Instancing](../engine/renderable/model-component.md#instancing-%E5%90%88%E6%89%B9), the user needs to manually specify how the data for each skeletal texture is assigned.
+To ensure that [Skeletal Animation](./skeletal-animation.md) can also participate fully and correctly in [Dynamic Instancing](../engine/renderable/model-component.md#instancing-%E5%90%88%E6%89%B9), the developer needs to manually specify how the data for each skeletal texture is assigned.

 For example, a scene where a large number of identical characters are to be drawn, each of which may be walking/jumping/attacking.
-If you want one Drawcall to be able to draw all characters correctly, an important prerequisite is that **the data for all three animations (walk, jump, attack) are stored inside the same joint texture**.
+If one Drawcall should be able to draw all characters correctly, an important prerequisite is that **the data for all three animations (walk, jump, attack) are stored inside the same joint texture**.

 Currently, in the default [pre-baked skeletal animation mode](./skeletal-animation.md#pre-baked-Skeletal-Animation-System), the joint textures are already globally auto-reused, but the size of each texture and which animations they store are not available. and which animations are stored in each of them are unpredictable.
-If we enable instancing of the skinned model without any processing, The final runtime effect may have some animations that are correct and some that are completely wrong, which are completely unpredictable.
+If instancing of the skinned model is enabled without any processing, The final runtime effect may have some animations that are correct and some that are completely wrong, which are completely unpredictable.

-So we added a **Joint Texture Layout Settings** panel to the editor menu bar **Panel -> Animation** to manually specify which animation information is stored for which skeletons in each joint texture.
+A **Joint Texture Layout Settings** panel was added to the editor menu bar **Panel -> Animation** to manually specify which animation information is stored for which skeletons in each joint texture.

 ![joint texture layout panel](./joint-texture-layout/joint-texture-layout-panel.png)